A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 Before we get onto the food, let me set the scene for Christmas in France, so you understand how it all works.

-In France it’s not really about the presents, it’s all about the food.
-The French don’t go overboard getting themselves in debt to get lots of presents for the kids.
+In France, it’s not really about the presents; it’s all about the food.
+The French don’t go overboard getting themselves into debt to get lots of presents for the kids.

 Of course, the children get a visit from Père Noël (Santa), that’s a given.